MaangoTaachyon/tkyn.dev/source/_posts/2025-4-15-Path to Privilege How Armoury Crate's File Deletion Flaw Creates System-Wide Risk.md

 I reported this vulnerability to ASUS and they got back to me exceptionally quickly and got a patch out by the end of the month!

 ![](/assets/images/suslpe2.png)

 The deletion is now passed to AuraWallpaperUserSessionHelper.exe with the 'DeleteAWEContent' flag as a normal user.
 The previously privileged deletion is now performed by the user who initiated the delete operation.
 Epic!
 ![](/assets/images/suslpe3.png)

 There were also several new functions added to the service itself that facilitate more secure file handling, which did not exist in the previous version.
 ![](/assets/images/suslpe4.png)
 The program is no longer vulnerable to arbitrary file deletion resulting from insecure file handling.
-Update your Armoury Crate!"
+Update your Armoury Crate!

 Since this vulnerability could be triggered unauthenticated through TCP once on a host, it's possible to exploit it without any GUI access.
 I didn't invest time in developing this approach, but the format of these requests is quite simple and could easily be replicated to trigger the delete and subsequent privilege escalation without a GUI.
 Users typically don't update this software promptly, so vulnerable versions are likely to remain unpatched for some time.
 This implementation is left as an exercise for the reader.